U.S. flag

 • PubMed: Use the filter option “Article Attribute” > “Associated Data” to only view results with related data links.
 Data filters were originally added to PubMed and PubMed central in 2018.

 • Web of Science: When viewing search results in Web of Science (All Databases), choose the Associated Data option under Quick Filters to view only search results that mention a data set, data study, or data repository in the Data Citation Index.
-The Data Citation Index includes over 14 million research data sets and 1.6 million data studies from over 450 international data repositories in the sciences, social sciences, and arts and humanities.
+The Data Citation Index includes records on over 14 million research data sets, 1.6 million data studies, and 440 thousand software from over 440 international data repositories in the sciences, social sciences, and arts and humanities.

 Issues to Consider with Datasets